 There’s also a huge opportunity in relation to the data we’ve captured as an industry and how we analyse and apply findings to improve accuracy, enhance production, reduce costs and managing risk and safety – LR are already making great strides in this area through our data digital team.

 Our strategic technology research and development is a dedicated approach to solving industry’s greatest challenges and ensuring that our futures are safe, sustainable and secure.
-You can find more details about our research programmes, joint industry projects and other related work here.
+Find out more details about our research programmes, joint industry projects and other related work.

 Our technology teams and wider LR business will benefit greatly from the support of the OGTC’s solution centres and centres of excellence, which align to our capabilities in asset integrity, wells and reservoir engineering as well as our core themes, two of which are decommissioning and life extension.

 The prospect of Aberdeen utilising its regional expertise and skills, to become the ‘go to’ for oil and gas technology in the UK and internationally, is an exciting one.
 In the words of Bill Gates, “Never before in history has innovation offered promise of so much to so many in so short a time”.

 Group Energy Directory